mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate-properties-pages-windows.md

   ```
   ​

 7. Change your `OnApply` method to `Apply` and add the new `CRhinoOptionsPageEventArgs` parameter.
-Rhino 5 only called `OnApply` when the dialog was closed, Rhino 6 calls `Apply`  when the page is hidden.
+Rhino 5 only called the  `OnApply`  when the dialog was closed, Rhino 6 calls `Apply`  whenever the page is hidden.
-  This is an example of a simple Rhino 5 `OnApply` method.

   #### Rhino 5 code